Absence of information in decision-making processes (ABSENCE)

 The project examines the differences of human and machine decision-making processes through philosophical investigations of the role absence plays in these processes.
 Absence seems to be a productive force for human communication (omission, insinuation) and decision-making, but how does it influence algorithmic systems?

 We propose that the investigations of absence in human decision-making processes will further our understanding of artificial intelligence and its limitations and will be especially beneficial in contexts of automated decision-making.
-The focus on absence of information enables us to address ‘that which is present without being present’ in algorithms in ways that move beyond current ethical concerns regarding discrimination, bias, and unfairness.
-To these ends we propose the metaphor of Algorithmic Implicature as a way to explore and understand that which is present without being explicit in the automated domain – i.e. implicit attitudes, intentions, and assumptions.
-The grand question lying underneath is what it means to be human in relation to ‘intelligent’ machines.
+Focusing on the absence of information enables us to address ‘that which is present without being present’ in algorithms in ways that move beyond current ethical concerns regarding discrimination, bias, and unfairness.
+To these ends, we propose the metaphor of Algorithmic Implicature as a way to explore and understand that which is present without being explicit in the automated domain – i.e. implicit attitudes, intentions, and assumptions.
+The grand question lying underneath is what it means to be human concerning ‘intelligent’ machines.

 The project will conceptualize absence (of information) as a productive and inevitable force in algorithmic processes for decision-making by exploring human social intelligence.